White paper

 • Maximizes exemptions.
 With our self-service portal, you can easily gather exemption certificates from your suppliers and store them all in one place.
 By filing for and receiving all the exemptions you are entitled to, you can increase your business’s profitability.

-• Is always up to date.
-Get monthly content updates, covering hundreds of thousands of rates and rules globally.
+• Stays current.
+Get monthly content updates covering hundreds of thousands of rates and rules globally.
 Avoid human errors or omissions that can result in tax penalties.

 • Scales easily.
 If you’re entering a new market or dealing with an acquisition or merger that has expanded your tax needs, you need an indirect tax system that can scale.
 When you’re combining systems into one tax engine, ONESOURCE will scale with your growth.

 • Saves time and improves accuracy.
 Avoid wasted effort, such as time spent researching regulatory changes, gathering data, and performing repetitive processes.
-Use our research tools, platform, and multilingual solutions to gain accurate, real-time information and tools to make updates and administration simpler.
+Using our research tools, platform, and multilingual solutions, you’ll gain accurate, real-time information and tools to make updates and administration simpler.

 • Provides digital governance.
 Tax professionals are often tasked with doing more with less.
 Stay current with emerging electronic reporting regimes and compliance pressures without needing to add extra staff.